pyrsia/pyrsia.github.io/docs/developer/things-to-know.md

 - **Chairs:**
 Chairs provide additional project management support, distribute issues to beginners, and manage meetings and recordings.
 Chairs must attend most meetings and help new contributors be successful.

 We encourage you to participate at the level of your choice.
-Understand Submittal Reviews

 ## Understand Submittal Reviews